 Mission of the Dietetic Internship Program at Children's Colorado

 Providing dietetic interns exceptional training to best prepare them for entry level positions as Registered Dietitian Nutritionists and to become leaders in clinical nutrition, nutrition education and nutrition research for children, adults and families.

 The program has two concentration areas, Pediatrics and Adult Acute Care.
-The application process for both concentrations is the same and the preferred concentration area should be provided in the letter of intent, as a part of the application process outlined below.
+The application process for both concentrations is the same and the preferred concentration area and preference for full- or part-time track should be provided in the letter of intent, as a part of the application process outlined below.
 When selected, the program director will utilize the letter of intent to place the student in the preferred concentration area.
 If in the event there are unequal requests for a concentration area, the director will use provided background information from the application process as well as a discussion with the interns to decide the best placement for interns such that there are equal number of students in each concentration area for the program year.

 Pediatrics Concentration - Those enrolled in the Pediatrics Concentration will complete the majority of their core hours in pediatric acute care and pediatric care staff relief.
 The interns completing the Pediatrics Concentration will be able to:

 - Demonstrate thorough nutritional assessment of infants, children and adolescents with a variety of chronic diseases, growth faltering and malnutrition, micronutrient deficiencies, pediatric overweight and obesity, critically ill neonates and critically ill infants and children through independent assessment, case studies and presentations.

 - Develop effective strategies for monitoring and evaluating problems, etiologies, signs, symptoms and the impact of interventions on the nutrition diagnosis of infants, children and adolescents with a variety of chronic diseases, growth faltering and malnutrition, micronutrient deficiencies, pediatric overweight and obesity, critically ill neonates and critically ill infants and children.